Boer Goat Australia Inc

 Breeding Boer Goats

 Correct fencing is the number 1 important factor to consider - ideally pre-fabricated ringlock or hingejoint fencing, and provision of free access to fresh water and all weather shelter.

 Meat goats are minimal care animals.
 They are browsers by nature, preferring brush, shrubs, and broadleaf weeds rather than grass.
 Boer goats raised for meat production are typically raised on pastures with minimal supplement feeding.
 The ideal option is adequate year-round grazing, with mineral supplementation.

 Boer goats can be raised effectively in combination with cattle or sheep, due to their preference for browse and the resulting limited impact on the grass cover.
 If grazing with sheep, we suggest that you monitor faecal worm counts more often and drench appropriately, to keep internal parasites under control.

 Trace minerals, especially Copper, Selenium and Iodine are particularly important to good goat health.
 Goats require 3 times more trace elements in their diet than sheep.
 Copper deficiency is known to cause anaemia, diarrhoea, infertility, spontaneous abortions, and lethargy.

 It is recommended to use a Fullblood or Purebred Boer buck as a sire in a commercial herd.
 Both of these will improve the meat capabilities of any offspring; they grow bigger and will in most cases bring better prices.

 Does will normally deliver twins and triplets, singles and sometimes quads.

-Breeding time will depend on your area and climate.
-Most studs will kid once a year and commercial breeders 3 times in 2 years.
-Breeding season starts around February to September; gestation time is 5 months from joining.
+Breeding time will vary.
+Boers can be bred all year round, depending on your region.
+Most studs will kid once a year, and commercial breeders 3 times in 2 years.
+Gestation time is 5 months from joining.